cginternals/cpplocate/README.md

 ## CMake integration

-A CMake module is provided for creating module information files automatically, taking into account different situations such as build time (finding modules and data in a development tree) and install time (finding modules and data from an installed location).
+A CMake module is provided for creating module information files automatically, taking into account different situations such as build-time (finding modules and data in a development tree) and install-time (finding modules and data from an installed location).

 Use find_package(cpplocate) to find the cpplocate library, pointing CMAKE_PREFIX_PATH to the directory that contains cpplocate.
 This will locate the library and also include the necessary